jrtrevino/file-renamer/README.md

 Examples:

 If a video file has the title "The Lost Pyramids Of China 2020 1080p", FileRenamer will rename the file as "The Lost Pyramids Of China (2020)."
-Additionally, a movie object is created that has information regarding the title.
+Additionally, a movie object is created that has information regarding the title and year.

 Notes: